yaldair/WoTMUD/improvedStatting/README.md

 enable_stat and disable_stat to quickly enable and disable this script.

 One additional alias to set your statweapon --> statweapon xxx.
 This will help remove / wield your weapon.

+Make certain you hold an oilstone/sandstone.
+In that case the script will try to mend scratched weapons automatically (mattock, claymore, staff). you can of course add your own weapon of choice there.